-Is there a need to change the QMS structure and terminology of our organisation to reflect the changes in the ISO 9001:2015 PDF?
+Is there a need to change the QMS structure and terminology of our organization to reflect the changes in the ISO 9001:2015 PDF?

-This standard doesn’t require any structure or terminology to be used in developing and documenting the QMS of your organisation.
+This standard doesn’t require any structure or terminology to be used in developing and documenting the QMS of your organization.

-Thus, your organisation can choose to use terminology and structure that suit your needs.
+Thus, your organization can choose to use terminology and structure that suit your needs.

 The structure of clauses aims to provide a logical presentation of requirements, rather than a model for documenting an organization’s objectives, processes, and policies.

-It may be more important to customers if the QMS documented information’s content and structure relate to the processes and information of your organisation.
+It may be more important to customers if the QMS documented information’s content and structure relate to the processes and information of your organization.